 Los Angeles Unified School District · Application Architecture, ALM

 This project focused on upgrading LAUSD's student information system (MiSiS).
 Prior to Microsoft's engagement, the technology powering MiSiS was unstable and often times left students and faculty unable to access critical records including transcripts and attendance records.
 My involvement in this effort was focused around the modernization of both the technical implementation and developer skillsets.
-I was then tasked with the ALM throughout the modernization process - automating the provisioning and maintenance of over 40 dev/test environments, supporting the needs of over 140 developers.
+I was then challenged to manage the overall effort's DevOps throughout the modernization process - automating the provisioning and maintenance of over 40 dev/test environments, supporting the needs of over 140 developers.

 McKesson · Full-Stack Development